RobWal/TicTacToe/README.md

 ## Layout of the page

--   SOMEWHERE IDENTIFYING WHOSE TURN IT IS
--   BUTTON - LOG SECTION OF WHO WENT WHERE, WHEN
--   BUTTON - SETTINGS
+-   ~~Somewhere identifying whose turn it is~~
+-   Button - log section of who went where, when
--   BUTTON - MENU
+-   Button - settings
--   ADJUSTAGLE GAME SIZE??
--   BUTTON - HOW TO PLAY SECTION
+-   Button - menu
+-   Adjustable game size
+-   Button - how to play section
--   ADSPACE (DUH)
+-   Adspace

 ## Settings

--   ALLOWING FOR CHANGING RULES
--   GAME.TIMER
--   GAME.BESTOF
+-   Allow for changing of rules
--   GAME.SIZE
+-   Game timer
+-   Allow for "best of X" competition, ie. best of 5
--   NAMES/PROFILES
+-   Show player names/profiles
--   GAME.EFFECTS/SOUNDS
+-   Game sound effects
--   SAVE GAMES
--   SOUND EFFECTS
+-   Save games/profiles